 Cat owners and wannabe cat owners, it’s time to mark your calendars.
-For the weekend of March 11th and March 12th, 2017 you’ll want to be in New York City for the first feline-focused conference this city has ever seen (and that’s saying something, because this city has seen a lot): Cat Camp.
+For the weekend of May 5th and May 6th, 2018 you’ll want to be in New York City for the second annual get-together of the first feline-focused conference this city has ever seen.
 Cat Camp is going to be the must-attend event for every cat person in the NYC area come early March, filled with vendors, shopping experiences, inspirational talks, and an adoption area.
 Get your tickets meow (sorry, we had to).

-Jackson Galaxy: Jackson hosts Animal Planet’s My Cat From Hell and is a two-time New York Times best-selling author.
+New for this year is a bigger location, and new partnership.
+The Cat Daddy himself, Jackson Galaxy, now has his name on the marquee: Cat Camp for 2018 will be transformed into Jackson Galaxy's Cat Camp.
+Jackson hosts Animal Planet’s My Cat From Hell and is a two-time New York Times best-selling author.
 He has over 20 years’ experience in helping humans understand cats and helping cats “find their mojo.”

 What Will There Be to Do?

 Along with learning about cats and cat care from the inspirational speakers, Cat Camp will also be hosting dozens of cat-focused vendors, so be ready to shop!
 Additionally, there will be a cat adoption station where you can say hi to kitties and even apply to take one home.
 Oh, and did we mention networking?
 It’s pretty much inevitable when you round up all of New York City’s biggest cat lovers and bring them together under one roof.

 Cat Camp, Penn Pavilion, 401 Seventh Ave., 212-502-8728, catcampnyc.com